andrudog7/brunch-madness-front-end/README.md

 ACCESS:

 The backend for this game is hosted on Heroku and the front end is available at brunchmadness.github.io/HTML.
-You can go to the website for access to play the game.
+It is recommended you use Google Chrome as the browser to access the website in order to play.

 SUPPORT:
 Contact Andrew at waverider826@yahoo.com for support.